Dating Problems: Why Intelligent People Struggle To Manifest Love

 4. Ambition Is a Priority

-If you have a high IQ, relationship problems often derive from the priority you accord the partnership.
+If you have a high IQ, dating problems often derive from the priority you set aside for the partnership.
 In particular, it may naturally drift to the bottom of the pile, beneath your career and other ambitions.

 It's common for smart people to be dreamers, and to have lofty goals that get the bulk of their energy.
 If falling in love just isn't one of your highest priorities right now, that's fine.